 - Decreased overall storage needs and costs.

-The broadcaster decided to implement this solution through its incorporation in Unified Streaming’s Origin.
+The broadcaster decided to implement this solution using Unified Streaming’s static Packager.
 A successful launch began with Xbox.
 Next came Apple TV and other Apple devices, followed by Roku and other devices.

 Although there was hesitancy that older devices might prove incompatible with the newest technology, logic followed that “if a device can play 4K and HDR, there’s a good chance it’s a premium, new device, not a legacy device,” the spokesperson said.
 “So that was a good bar to set.”